Kryzian/Kryzian/README.md

 🎓 I study **Sciences & Humanities** and **International Relations** at Federal University of ABC.

-💰 I’m investment advisor and I love financial market, banks, brokers and related areas.
+💰 I’m an investment advisor and I love financial market, banks, brokers and related areas.

 🌍 I LOVE languages 😍💗 but I only speak Portuguese and a little English😮‍💨😥 *for a while*